leaflabs/leaflabs-docs/source/hardware/maple-ret6.rst

 The Maple RET6 Edition has three serial ports whose pins are broken out to headers (also known as :ref:`USARTs <usart>`).
-They communicate using the pins summarized in the following table:
+They communicate using the pins given in the following table.

 .. csv-table::
    :header: Serial Port, TX, RX, CK, CTS, RTS